BrentSeidel/PDP-11/macro-11/README.md

 * strmac - Get the maximum length of a string
 * strchr - Extract a specific character from a string
 * chrstr - Convert a character to a string
+* repchr - Create a string of repeated characters
 * sfindc - Search a string for a specific character
 * octstr - Converts a number to an octal string
 * decstr - Converts a number to a decimal string